 CHOIR—The choir is made up of persons who possess the requisite musical skills and a commitment to the established schedule of rehearsals and liturgies.
 Choir members meet weekly on Wednesday at 3 PM from September to June for practice.
 Contact: Anne Rutkowski.

 LECTOR—This ministry proclaims the Word of God at parish liturgies.
 The requirements are that a person be comfortable speaking in public and have a good reading voice.
 Instruction is provided.
 Contact: Father Joe.

 EVENING PRAYER & BENEDICTION—Contact: Father Joe.

-EXTRAORDINARY MINISTERS OF HOLY COMMUNION—This ministry helps the priest in distributing Holy Communion at Mass.
-Diocesan requirements for this ministry include being in good standing in the Church, faithful to Sunday and Holy Day Mass obligations, a commitment to the schedule and love of the Eucharist.
+EXTRAORDINARY MINISTERS OF HOLY COMMUNION— Diocesan requirements for this ministry include being in good standing in the Church, faithful to Sunday and Holy Day Mass obligations, a commitment to the schedule and love of the Eucharist.
 Candidates must be approved by the pastor.
 Contact: Father Joe.

 USHERS—This important group arrives ½ hour before each Mass and cheerfully greets parishioners and visitors to the parish.
-Ushers help latecomers find seats, take up the collection, and help elderly and physically challenged parishioners.
+Ushers help latecomers find seats, and help elderly and physically challenged parishioners.
 Contact Lou Odorizzi (570-898-0735) or Bob Sheetz (570-672-2708).